 Experienced Workers' Comp Attorneys in Santa Ana

 The workers' compensation system can be confusing, especially if this is your first time dealing with a work injury.
 Below you will find answers to common questions regarding workers' comp claims.
-If you have a question that is not listed here, feel free to give our office a call at (714) 500-8661.
+If you have a question that is not listed here, we'd be happy to answer your questions directly.

 Common questions about workers' compensation laws and claims.

 The decision to hire an attorney is yours.
 The Labor Code was designed to help injured workers with lawyers and without lawyer.
 However, the insurance company handling your claim is a business, and like any other business, its main goal is to make money.

 The representative from the insurance company may be friendly and cooperative, but remember: Making sure you get the maximum benefits the law allows is not their job.
 Having an attorney assist you with your claim is no guarantee that you will see an increase in benefits, but you cannot be punished or penalized by the insurance company for getting legal assistance, and in almost every case, if your attorney is well versed in current Worker's Compensation law, the benefits you receive will likely be more, sometime much more, than if you try to handle your claim yourself.
 Return to questions

 You have rights.
 First of all, your employer probably sent you to their doctor after you were hurt.
 If you are not comfortable with this doctor or facility, you have the option of switching doctors soon after your injury.

 Your doctor might say you a) can't work or b) might give you "work restrictions" and your employer can't give you a job that fits those restrictions.
 If that happens, you do not have to work and are entitled to receive 2/3 of your wage/salary until your doctor decides you can return to work or your employer can give you a job with the restrictions.
 This is called "temporary disability".